 Opioid (opiate) withdrawal is an uncomfortable and potentially dangerous process that can last between one and three weeks, depending on the type of opioid used.
 People who abuse or are addicted to opioids can experience more intense withdrawal symptoms and are at high risk for relapsing to avoid or relieve severe symptoms.

-Opioid abuse treatment at The Bluffs includes a full program of treatment services that begins with medical detoxification (detox).
+Opioid abuse treatment at Vertava Health of Ohio includes a full program of treatment services that begins with medical detoxification (detox).
 To learn more about opioid withdrawal and effective treatments for withdrawal, continue reading below.

 What Is Opioid Detox?